Sable Chief

 The mascot attended the Freedom of the City ceremony in spring 1918 with the Guard of the Royal Newfoundland Regiment and Lt.
 Col. B.J.
 Barton, D.S.O. at Winchester, England during an inspection by The Duke of Connaught and Strathearn.

 In spring 1919, a vehicle struck and killed Sable Chief in the road at Hazeley Down Camp, and he was given to a taxidermist for posterity.
 Currently, other than his pelt, it is not known where the remains are located.
 Sailor became the next mascot of the Newfoundland Regiment.

 Initially, Sable Chief was on display in the office of Sir Edgar Rennie Bowring (1858–1943), the first High Commissioner of Newfoundland to the United Kingdom (London, England).
 When The High Commission was abolished in 1934 after Newfoundland began self-government and its dominion status was suspended, the mascot was shipped to the Great War Veterans Association of Newfoundland.
 After Confederation, it was placed on display in the Canadian Legion Club where veterans were permitted to pet its head and coat.
 For decades, Sable Chief was posed in military-related photographs.

 His legend continued to resonate with Newfoundlanders over time.
 A London Times photograph of Sable Chief inspired the production of souvenir ornaments by a disabled veteran in 1950.

 In Sept 1964, on the 50th Anniversary of the departure from St. John's of the first contingent of Royal Newfoundland Regiment, Sable Chief was placed on a carpeted platform in the observatory of the Confederation Building (St. John's, NL) as part of the WW1 collection for the opening of the military museum, officiated by Mary, Princess Royal and Countess of Harewood.
 Over time, the condition of his pelt deteriorated and he was moved to a storage facility.

 Judy Ferguson initiated a fundraising campaign and on 28 Jun 2006, she presented a check to curators for the restoration of Sable Chief to enable him to be viewed again by the public.
 Significant work was completed on his pelt, and he was placed inside a sealed clear case for further protection.
 Sable Chief is currently on display at The Rooms, the Provincial Museum of Newfoundland and Labrador (St. John's, NL).

 His handler, Pte.
-Hazen M. Fraser went on to live a long and fruitful life with his future wife Hope and two sons Hugh and Barry, his sons being very proud of his work with Sable Chief during the war.
+Hazen M. Fraser went on to live with his future wife Hope and two sons, and his sons expressing pride over his work with Sable Chief during the war.